-Critical thinking, communication, collaboration and creativity have been identified as the most important skills required for 21st-century education, and are known as the “Four Cs”.
+Critical thinking, communication, collaboration, and creativity have been identified as the most important skills required for a 21st-century education, and are known as the “Four Cs”.
 The challenge lies in how to incorporate these four Cs in children’s education.

 Though the term “digital natives” is often used to describe young people who have grown up with new technology and media, Resnick is skeptical of it.
 Kids spend a lot of time gaming, browsing, and texting, but that doesn’t make them fluent in these technologies.
 They know how to interact with them, but they can’t create with them.
 “It’s almost as if they can read, but they can’t write” Resnick is quoted as saying.

 According to the theory of Constructivism, creating or building something in the real world supports knowledge acquisition.
 By allowing kids to interact with a problem or a concept, learning becomes more meaningful to them.

 In a coding context, learning to code quickly evolves into coding to learn, opening up opportunities to learn in a more meaningful way.
 To illustrate this, Mitchel Resnick shared the story of a young boy who had created a “big-fish-eats-small-fish” game in Scratch.
 He wanted the game to be able to keep score and asked Resnick for help.
 Resnick showed him how to add a variable to the game to create a scoreboard.
 The boy was very excited about this improvement to his game.
 He thus learned about variables in a context that made sense to him, making them more relatable and meaningful.

 Educational coding tools